dotnet/performance/src/benchmarks/gc/README.md

 # About

-`dotnet-gc-infra` lets you run GC performance tests and analyze and chart statistics.
+This program lets you run GC performance tests and analyze and chart statistics.

 Command examples in this document use Bash/PowerShell syntax.
 If using Window's CMD, replace `/` with `\`.

-The general workflow when using `dotnet-gc-infra` is:
+The general workflow when using the GC infra is:

 * For testing your changes to coreclr, get a master branch build of coreclr, and also your own build.
-(It can also be used to compare different configurations on just the master branch.)
+  (You can of course use any version of coreclr, not just master.
+  You can also only test with a single coreclr.)
 * Write a benchfile.
 (Or generate default ones with `suite-create` as in the tutorial.)
 This will reference the coreclrs and list the tests to be run.
 * Run the benchfile and collect traces.
 * Run analysis on the output.